Understanding Living Will vs Last Will: Key Differences and Benefits Explained

 Why is a last will beneficial?

-A last will ensures your assets are distributed according to your wishes, appoints guardians for minor children, and prevents state laws from determining asset distribution.
+Last, it will ensure your assets are distributed according to your wishes, appoint guardians for minor children, and prevent state laws from determining asset distribution.

 Can living wills and last wills be changed?

-Yes, both living wills and last wills can be updated or amended as your preferences or life circumstances change.
-It’s important to keep these documents current.
+Yes, living and last wills can be updated or amended as your preferences or life circumstances change.
+It’s essential to keep these documents current.

 What happens if I don’t have a living will?